Jigsaw (Saw character): Apprentices

 Huntley analyzed Jigsaw's intentions in taking in protégés as stemming from the terminally ill character's desire to overcome death itself, and argues that this is further evidence of his thought process being characterized by Deleuzian philosophy.
 Huntley argued:

 Jigsaw decides that the answer is to achieve immortality through a legacy, having a successor to continue with his work.
 The impulse is Deleuzian.
 Jigsaw remains calm, neutral and impassive throughout the Saw films (not least because of his terminal condition) yet his only expressed wish, concern or desire, is that his legacy is maintained – the work of testing the fabric of humanity should go on.
 "Jigsaw" – as the intensive site of being, a locus of desire, the body-without-organs – can survive the death of the organism John Kramer...
 What seems to be consistent thematically through the Saw films is that "Jigsaw" is a part for various players, an identity composed of pieces...

 John was also assisted by Obi in the kidnapping of the victims of the nerve gas house, shortly before the events of Saw II, and Zep Hindle throughout the first film.
-Brad and Ryan worked for Lawrence and acted as his muscle, recruited after their trap.
+It is said in the directors commentary that Brad and Ryan worked for Lawrence and acted as his muscle, recruited after their trap.
 They helped Lawrence to abduct Hoffman and they chained him in the bathroom.